JamieFlournoy/avanticonveniences/README.txt

 method to do the reverse of the String#humanize method provided by ActiveSupport.

 TextFormatter provides methods for hyphenating words for word-wrapping.

+TimeExtensions provides Time#at_midnight, which is useful if you want to work with a lot of timestamps that need to be bucketed by day.

 URIExtensions provides URI::Generic#query_from_hash, which will create a URI query string from a Hash.